fluent/fluent-bit-docs/installation/windows.md

 ## Installing from EXE installer

-Download an EXE installer from the [download page](https://fluentbit.io/download/).
-It has both 32-bit and 64-bit builds.
-Choose one which is suitable for you.
+Download an EXE installer from the links above.
 Then, double-click the EXE installer you've downloaded.
 Installation wizard will automatically start.

 ![](../.gitbook/assets/windows_installer%20%281%29.png)